 NO HAZARDOUS WASTE

-All e-waste will be taken to Renew Computers in San Rafael, California, for recycling.
+All e-waste was taken to Renew Computers in San Rafael, California, for recycling.
 For more information about e-waste recycling at Point Reyes National Seashore contact Dale Dualan at 415-464-5286.

 This number will initially be answered by an automated attendant, from which one can opt to access a name directory, listen to recorded information about the park (i.e., directions to the park; visitor center hours of operation; fire danger information; wildlife updates; ranger-led programs; seasonal events; etc.), or speak with a ranger.
 Please note that if you are calling between 4:30 pm and 10 am, park staff may not be available to answer your call.